 California on a Budget

-We all think we know how to save money on a vacation: just stay in a cheap motel, eat at a fast food joint, and try to find discounted tickets.
+We all think we know how to save money on vacation: stay in a cheap motel, eat at a fast food joint, and try to find discounted tickets.

 Just use our proven travel tips to find out things you don't know that can save you money on your California vacation.